arapaima-uk/source.arapaima-uk.github.io/content/fixed/BlogSetup.md

 # Overview

 This blog is created using the [Hugo](http://gohugo.io/) static site generator and hosted on [GitHub Pages](https://pages.github.com/).
 It is built and deployed with [Travis CI](https://travis-ci.org/), meaning that changes and additions are pushed to the public website as soon as they are committed.
+For now this is an [MVP](http://dilbert.com/strip/2016-06-21), I'll add more moving parts and update this page accordingly as time goes on.

 ## Github setup